Self-assessment and application scoring

 Multiple achievements in a single domain

-You can only claim for one achievement per domain.
-Whilst the supporting text should focus on the achievement claimed, should you have other achievements within a domain, you are welcome to use the space to mention your other achievements in the area.
+If you have more than one achievement in an area which only allows you to choose an option for one, you should select the option corresponding to your highest scoring achievement.
+Whilst the supporting text should focus on the achievement claimed, you are welcome to use the space to mention your other achievements in the area.

 Achievements in multiple domains